-The Morris Animal Foundation Veterinary Student Scholar (VSS) program is a competitive program that provides veterinary students the opportunity to become involved in mentored research that advances the health and/or welfare of dogs, cats, horses and wildlife.
+The Morris Animal Foundation Veterinary Student Scholar (VSS) program is a competitive program providing veterinary students the opportunity to become involved in mentored research that advances the health and/or welfare of dogs, cats, horses and wildlife.

-The deadline for submissions is April 4, 2022, at 4:59 PM ET.
+The deadline for submissions is December 9, 2022, at 4:59 PM ET.

 Scientific Advisory Board